dw1320/dw1320.github.io/README.md

 # Daniel Wagman Bakes!
 Hi, I am so glad that you are here.
-I have put together some of my favorite recipes into a GitHub repository–please enjoy!
+I have put together some of my favorite recipes that I have developed into a GitHub repository–please enjoy!
 –Daniel Wagman